-The student-athlete graduation rate calculated directly based on IPEDS-GRS (which is the methodology the U.S. Department of Education requires) is the proportion of first-year, full-time student-athletes who entered a school on institutional aid (whether athletics-based aid or otherwise) and graduated from that institution within six years.
+The student-athlete graduation rate calculated directly based on IPEDS-GRS (which is the methodology the U.S. Department of Education requires) is the proportion of first-year, full-time student-athletes who entered a school on athletics aid and graduated from that institution within six years.
 This federal rate does not account for students who transfer from their original institution and graduate elsewhere; they are considered non-graduates at both the college they left and the one from which they eventually graduate.

 NCAA members, particularly presidents and chancellors, asked the NCAA in the early 2000s to develop a measure of student-athlete graduation success that more accurately reflects modern-day patterns of student enrollment and transfer.
 As a result, the NCAA created the Graduation Success Rate (GSR) for Division I and the Academic Success Rate (ASR) for Division II.

 The NCAA GSR differs from the federal calculation in two important ways.
 First, the GSR holds colleges accountable for those student-athletes who transfer into their school.
 Second, the GSR does not penalize colleges whose student-athletes transfer in good academic standing.
 Essentially, those student-athletes are moved into another college’s cohort.
 The Division II ASR additionally includes student-athletes who did not receive athletics aid, but did participate in athletics.